PlayGotm/docs/src/docs/lobby.md

 ### And so on...
 ```

-You can refresh your current page with [GotmLobbyFetch.current](/docs/api-reference#gotmlobbyfetch-current).
+You can refresh your current page with `GotmLobbyFetch.current`.

 ```
 lobbies = yield(fetch.current(5), "completed")
 ```

-Modifying any property in [GotmLobbyFetch](/docs/api-reference#gotmlobbyfetch) will reset its state to the first page.
+Modifying any property in `GotmLobbyFetch` will reset its state to the first page.

 ```
 ### Page 1